Chatagency/crud-assistant/README.md

 # Crud Assistant

-Crud Assistant is a a set of utilities that helps crud management and component re-use.
+Crud Assistant is a set of utilities that helps with crud management and component re-use.

 There is one main goal Crud Assistant is set to solve: **Organization**.
-Mainly, to keep all input related info in one place.

-**The Problem**: You create a leeds landing page with a simple form.
-It is approved and then it is moved to the production server.
+**The Problem**: You create a landing page with a simple form using Laravel.
+Once approved you move it to the production server.
 After that, the client calls with more changes: You have to add an additional fields or make changes to the existing ones.
-That involves changes to the html form, validation, migration, model, etc. This is where this package shines.
-It allows the you, depending on your implementation, to make the changes in just a couple of places and they will be reflected everywhere in your application.
+That involves changes to the html form, validation, migration, model, etc.

+This is where this package shines.
+It allows the you, depending on your implementation, to make all changes in just a couple of places and they will be reflected everywhere in your application.
 With Crud Assistant you can consolidate all business logic in `inputs` and all runtime variables are passed to the `actions`.
-This also promotes code isolation and cod re-use.
+This also promotes code isolation and code re-use.

 *Disclaimer: This a package is meant to be used on small project such as landing pages since that is the main reason it was created.
-We just needed a fast way to create promotional landing pages very fast but still or them to be flexible enough to add custom functionality if needed.*
+We needed an easy way to create promotional landing pages and a fast way to apply changes to them*

 ## Use